Captivity of Kodavas at Seringapatam: Further captures

 In 1789 Tipu sent Gulam Ali, Gaji Khan and Darvedil Khan with troops into Coorg by way of Siddhesvara.
-They took up strong positions in Coorg, seized grain, men, women and children while burning houses that they pillaged.
+They took up strong positions in Coorg, seized grain, taking prisoners.
 They set fire to the Padinalkanadu temple.
 Later the 'Maleyalam' (Malabar) people joined the Coorgs.
 Tipu sent Gulam Ali into Malabar but en route Gulam was attacked by the Coorgs.
 Gulam managed to reach Malabar where he burnt down the Payyavur temple and attacked that region.

 When Tipu was marching against the Nairs at Calicut who had become rebellious, he heard of another rebellion in Coorg.
 He sent a force towards Coorg under Burhan ud Din and Sayed Hamid.
 Tipu himself marched through Tamrachadi pass and entered Malabar where he halted.
 There he ordered some of the inhabitants to be made Asadulai (captured and converted), placed Officer Ghafar in command there and had a wooden fort or stockade built.